mohamadi7613/mycheat/py/py.md

 ```

 ####  6. Encapsulation

++ `name mangling`: when you define a variable with double underscore in a class, python "mangles" the name internally to `-Classname__variablename`

 ```py
 class EncapsulationExample:   # Python doesn't have true access modifiers like public, protected, and private like Java
 # Encapsulation means: bundling data and methods that operate on the data while restricting access